 In China, ‘mold making’ and ‘casting’ are familiar terms.
 Do they ring a bell to you?
 If you ever wondered how stuff is made in such a uniform shape, then you probably know it’s all thanks to mold making and casting!
 It’s a process that allows the same product to be formed numerous times consistently.
 Usually, manufacturers use this process to create items from plastic, glass, metal, clay, epoxy, concrete, and/or plaster materials.

-If you want more information, then dive right in and learn everything you need to know about China’s mold making process.
+If you want more information, then dive right in and learn everything you need to know about the process of mold making in China.

 What is Mold Making and Casting?

-In order for your beloved products to be formed into a uniform shape, a mold of it had to be made first.
-This is basically a block that had a hollow cavity that is formed into the desired shape, creating whatever product is needed.
+For your beloved products to be formed into a uniform shape, a mold of it had to be made first.
+Mold making in China, simply put, takes a hollow cavity and forms it into the desired shape.
+This is then used to create whatever plastic product or part is needed.
 With a mold, casting can be done; and no, this does not refer to when film directors pick actors for roles in their shows.

-In the world of manufacturing, casting is the act of pouring a liquid or pliable material into a mold so that it can take the shape of its cavity.
+Using these molds for the plastic injection molding process, casting is done.
+Casting is the act of pouring a liquid or pliable material into a mold so that it can take the shape of its cavity.
 This will then be hardened so that it will permanently stay in that form.
 Usually, a chemical or release agent is used so that the mold and the liquid/pliable material won’t bond together.
 The result will be a solidified object that is also known as the casting.

 Basic Mold Making Process